Radarr/Radarr/readme.md

 This fork of Sonarr aims to turn it into something like Couchpotato.

 ## Currently working:
-* Adding new movies (Note: Movies are currently added as one series with one season and one episode.
-This will change in the future)
+* Adding new movies
 * Manually searching for releases of movies.
 * Automatically searching for releases.
 * Rarbg.to indexer (Other indexers are coming, I just need to find the right categories)
-* Everything that has nothing to do with series from Sonarr should be working as well.
+* QBittorrent download client (Other clients are coming)

 ## Planned Features:
 * Scanning PreDB to know when a new release is available.
-* Fixing the other Indexers.
+* Fixing the other Indexers and download clients.
-* Fixing how movies are stored and displayed.
+* Fixing how movies are parsed.
+* Fixing movie import.
 * Importing of Sonarr config.
 * New TorrentPotato Indexer.

+## Download
+The latest precompiled binary versions can be found here: https://github.com/galli-leo/Radarr/releases.

+For more up to date versions (but also sometimes broken), daily builds can be found here: https://leonardogalli.ch/radarr/builds/.

 ## Major Features Include: ##